elastos/Elastos.Developer.Website/content/elastos_trinity/setup/project_setup.md

 $ npm i @elastosfoundation/trinity-types
 ```

+Make sure your tsconfig.json contains the following parts:

+    "compilerOptions": {
+        ...
+        "typeRoots": [
+            "node_modules/@types",
+            "node_modules/@elastosfoundation"
+        ],
+        "types": [
+            "node",
+            "trinity-types"
+        ],
+        ...
+    }

 Then in your application, you can use it this way:

-    import { AppManager } from '@elastosfoundation/trinity-types';

     // Global variable
     declare let appManager: AppManager;

     // In a method
     appManager.sendIntent(...);

 ### Running your DApp on Android